Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Hike to one of many PNW waterfalls for an authentic Oregon experience.

 Visit Silver Falls State Park for that postcard photo view of Oregon you’ve dreamed about.
-Quintessential Pacific Northwestern beauty at this state park has contributed to Oregon’s reputation as one of the greenest, most beautiful west coast states.
+This state park has contributed to Oregon’s reputation as one of the greenest, most beautiful West Coast states.

-Waterfall hikes are the most frequented attraction at Silver Falls State Park, including the South Falls and Trail of Ten Falls trails, both with spectacular views of mossy, crashing cascades.
+Waterfall hikes are the most frequented attraction at Silver Falls State Park, especially the South Falls and Trail of Ten Falls trails.
+Both offer spectacular views of mossy, crashing cascades.

 Smith Rock State Park